Home » GMP » Good Documentation Practice (GDP) in pharmaceuticals

 • Product name with information with a detailed description of dosage form, strength, and composition.

-• The pack’s size is expressed in terms of the number of doses, weight, or volume in the final container.
+• The pack’s size in terms of the number of doses, weight, or volume in the final container.

 • Complete a list of all the packing materials required for standard batch size, including quantities, sizes, and types, with the item code or reference number relating to the details of each packing material.